On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Introduction

-In this article, transaction data are treated as noisy observations of a latent efficient log-price process $X_{t}$.
-We assume that transaction prices $Y_{t_j}$ are observed at times $t_1 < t_2 < \ldots < t_T$.
-The evolution of the efficient log-price process is modeled by a random walk in transaction time with possibly time-varying volatility $\sigma_{t_j}$, that is
+In this article we use a diffusion model with random time change given by the number of transactions (see Section~\ref{ch:msn:clock}).
+Conditional on the observed trading times $t_1 < t_2 < \ldots < t_T$ the evolution of the unobserved efficient log-price process $X_{t_j}$ is given by a random walk in transaction time with possibly time-varying volatility $\sigma_{t_j}$, that is

-with $Z_{t_j} \sim \mathcal{N}(0,\sigma_{t_j}^2)$, or alternatively by a diffusion model in clock time -- see Section~\ref{ch:msn:clock}.
-Drift terms are ignored because their effect is of lower order with high-frequency data.
+with $Z_{t_j} \!\sim\! \mathcal{N}(0,\sigma_{t_j}^2)$ (an alternative is a diffusion model in clock time - see Section~\ref{ch:msn:clock}).
+Drift terms are ignored since their effect is of lower order in high-frequency data.
+The observed transaction data $Y_{t_j}$ are then treated as noisy observations of the latent process $X_{t_j}$.